aymliekTT/WD-Seatwork-4-TC03/readme.md

 - What is the project?
   - The project is about creating five interactive and responsive hero sections.
 - What is the purpose?
-  - This project aims to showcase distinct design layouts for different hero sections using pure HTML, CSS, and JavaScript.
+  - This project aims to showcase distinct design layouts for hero sections using pure HTML, CSS, and JavaScript.
 - What are the key components?
   - It is a responsive multipage animated website that displays five designs of hero sections.
 - What technology is used and how is it used?
   - The technologies used on this website are HTML, CSS, and JavaScript.
-HTML is used to lay out the headers and footers, while CSS makes it more visually pleasing, and JavaScript is used to make the buttons interactive.
+HTML is used to lay out the headers and hero section, while CSS makes it more visually pleasing, and JavaScript makes the buttons interactive.

 ### Key Components
 <!-- TODO: List of Key Components -->